Skip to content

 PGx annotations section PharmGKB API https://api.pharmgkb.org/v1 No Clinical/guideline/label annotation enrichment

-Protein UniProt + InterPro + STRING https://rest.uniprot.org, https://www.ebi.ac.uk/interpro/api, https://string-db.org/api No Protein cards, domains, interactions, structures
+Protein UniProt + InterPro + STRING + ComplexPortal https://rest.uniprot.org, https://www.ebi.ac.uk/interpro/api, https://string-db.org/api, https://www.ebi.ac.uk/intact/complex-ws No Protein cards, domains, interactions, structures, and human protein complex membership; structure IDs are surfaced from UniProt cross-references to PDB and AlphaFold DB

-Gene enrichment sections Enrichr https://maayanlab.cloud/Enrichr No Ontology/disease enrichment sections
+Gene enrichment sections Enrichr https://maayanlab.cloud/Enrichr No Gene enrichment sections inside entity outputs use Enrichr; this is distinct from top-level biomcp enrich

 Global HTTP behavior